makeabhishek/Wave-Equation/Acoustic Wave Equation.md

 Wave generates with particle vibration.
 One should take a note that vibration and simple harmonic motion is not a wave.
 Wave only occurs when there is transfer of energy from one particle to other.

 The wave equation is a second-order, partial differential equation (PDE) in which the $u$ (unknown: displacement or presure) satisfies:

 **The 1-D acoustic wave equation**
 $$\frac{\partial^2 u}{\partial t^2}= v^2 \frac{\partial^2 u}{\partial x^2} $$
+where $t$ is time, $x$ is space and $v$ is the wave speed.

-**The 2-D acoustic wave equation**
+Wave equation can be solved numerically by space and time discretisation, **The 2-D acoustic wave equation**
 $$\frac{\partial^2 u}{\partial t^2}= \frac{k^2}{\rho^2}\bigg[ \rho \nabla \cdot \bigg(\frac{1}{rho} \nabla u\bigg) \bigg] + f $$